Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Our Proposed ChainFL System

 \subsection{Mainchain Layer}

-The asynchronous consensus mechanism based on DAG architecture (known as DAG consensus \cite{li2020directacyclic} or tangle consensus \cite{popov2018tangle}) is adopted in the mainchain to handle the interactions with subchains.
-In the DAG-based mainchain, as shown in Fig. \ref{fig:archiChainFL}, \emph{vertices represent transactions, and the edges denote approval of another transaction}.
-Each transaction in the mainchain network contains one model trained by one shard.
-The transactions that are not approved by any other transaction are called \emph{tips}.
-Unlike other blockchain systems, such as PoW-based blockchain, this mainchain does not rely on single chain being the single source of confidence due to the graph structure.
-The mainchain that can endogenously tolerate forks is able to process the transactions asynchronously.
-Therefore, ChainFL carried by IoT networks can be effectively scaled without greatly affecting the system throughput.
-New IoT devices only need to join one shard or incorporate with other edge nodes/devices to form a new shard to extend ChainFL.
-Moreover, each node/platform in the mainchain network maintains a local ledger that can be used to build a DAG.
-It is worth noting that both the subchain and the mainchain can be deployed on the same edge node with enough resources.
+The mainchain within the proposed architecture employs an asynchronous consensus mechanism based on DAG architecture, commonly referred to as DAG consensus \cite{li2020directacyclic} or tangle consensus \cite{popov2018tangle}.
+The performance and security aspects of this DAG-based mainchain have been extensively analyzed in our previous studies \cite{cao2020performanceanalysis} and \cite{li2020directacyclic}.
+As illustrated in Fig. \ref{fig:archiChainFL}, the DAG-based mainchain is characterized by \emph{vertices indicating individual transactions and directed edges representing the validation of one transaction by another}.
+In this structure, each transaction encapsulates a model trained by an individual shard.
+Transactions without validation from others are termed as ``\emph{tips}.''
+Distinctively, the mainchain in this system diverges from traditional PoW-based blockchain architectures by not depending on a linear chain for validation, owing to its graph-based nature.
+This inherent ability to accommodate forks enables the mainchain to process transactions asynchronously.
+Consequently, ChainFL, implemented on IoT networks, demonstrates scalable capabilities without significantly impeding system throughput.
+For the expansion of ChainFL, new IoT devices can integrate into an existing shard or collaborate with other edge nodes/devices to form a new shard.
+Furthermore, each node/platform in the mainchain network possesses a local ledger, which facilitates the construction of a DAG.
+Notably, the deployment of both the subchain and the mainchain is feasible on a single edge node, provided that the node has adequate resources.